Keep it simple to prepare for preschool and kindergarten

 Not quite sure how your child is reacting to change?
 That's normal.

-It takes patience and persistence to pry information from a child, says Terri Mortensen, child and family program manager at the Faulk Center for Counseling in Boca Raton.
+It takes patience and persistence to pry information from a child, Mortensen says.
 Ask your child specific questions on the ride home or while preparing meals.

 “You might ask, ‘Who did you sit with at lunch?
 Or, did anything funny happen today?’ ” she says.
 You also can ask about your child’s favorite activities, such as art or music, rather than just academics.

 Don’t give up.
-If a particular subject doesn’t work, try another until you strike a chord, Mortensen says.
+If a particular subject doesn’t work, try another, Mortensen says.
 “Just being interested in them can open them up.”

-Once your child's opens up, you may not always like what you hear them saying.
+Once your child opens up, you may not always like what you hear.
 But try not to judge.

 “They will come to you if they don’t feel they’re going to be judged or punished,” Mortensen says.